 Since Wayne State University provides at least 40 hours of paid leave to benefit-eligible employees, the vast majority of employees will not be eligible for additional paid time under the law.
 However, employees that are non-exempt from the FLSA (Fair Labor Standards Act) are eligible for PMLA time.

 Below you will find details regarding employees that are eligible to receive Michigan Paid Medical Leave:

-The following (non-exempt) e-classes are eligible for PMLA but do not have existing leave banks.
-They will have a new Leave Bank created (PMLA), as well as a new earnings code MPMLA (Michigan Paid Medical Leave Act) which will draw from the new Leave Bank (PMLA).
+The following (non-exempt) e-classes are eligible for PMLA.
+A new Leave Bank (PMLA) was created, as well as a new earnings code (MPMLA - Michigan Paid Medical Leave Act).
+The MPMLA earnings code will draw from the new Leave Bank (PMLA).
 These employees will accrue 1 hour for every 35 hours worked, up to a maximum of 40 hours annually.
-The new MPMLA earn code will be available for use July 1, 2019.
-Accruals since March 29, 2019 will be loaded into PMLA Leave Bank during the week of July 8, 2019.
-Any PMLA time used on or after July 1, 2019 will begin to appear on the paycheck of July 24, 2019 (assuming they have PMLA time accrued).

 - HP - Hourly Part-Time Faculty